d2l-ai/d2l-en/chapter_recurrent-neural-networks/machine-translation.md

 ## Tokenization

-Different to using character tokens in :numref:`chapter_language_model`, here a token is either a word or a punctuation mark.
+Different to using character tokens in :numref:`sec_language_model`, here a token is either a word or a punctuation mark.
 The following function tokenize the text data to return `source` and `target`.
 Each one is a list of token list, with `source[i]` is the i-th sentence in the source language and `target[i]` is the i-th sentence in the target language.
 To make the latter training faster, we sample the first `num_examples` sentences pairs.

 ```{.python .input  n=14}
 # Save to the d2l package.